draugh1r/Exoplanet-Spectral-Classification-with-NN-on-Synthetic-Data/README.md

 # Exoplanet Atmosphere Classification with Neural Networks

-This project explores how I can create and use artificial (synthetic) data to train AI models for astronomy.
-I focus on a specific case: teaching a neural network to identify different types of exoplanet atmospheres from their spectral signatures.
+This project explores how I can create and use artificial (synthetic) data to train AI models for astronomy. <br> I focus on a specific case: teaching a neural network to identify different types of exoplanet atmospheres from their spectral signatures.

 ## 🌍 Project Overview